-The Montana Learning Center is partnering with the Carter County Museum in Ekalaka, MT for a unique camping experience.
-This adventure includes three days of field expeditions to active sites in the Hell Creek Formation, including but not limited to dinosaur excavation, microsite identification, plant fossil harvesting, and amber collection.
-In addition to the fossil digs, campers will tour the Carter County Museum, sort material collected in the field, and learn the basics of fossil preparation.
+Montana Learning Center is partnering with Carter County Museum in Ekalaka, MT for a unique camping experience.
+This adventure includes three days of field expeditions to active paleontological dig sites in the Hell Creek Formation, where campers will engage in dinosaur fossil excavation, microsite identification, plant fossil harvesting, amber collection and more.
+In addition to the activities at the fossil dig sites, campers will tour Carter County Museum, sort material collected in the field, learn the basics of fossil preparation and prepare fossils they gathered at the digs for display in the Museum.
 Space is limited to 12 students who are entering 8th – 12th grade.

 Six-day overnight camp